Graduate Required Courses

 Arch 503 - Core Design Studio III

-Section 1 - Carlos Jiménez - Strategies of Multiple
+Section 1 - Carlos Jiménez - Strategies of Singular

-Section 2 - Dawn Finley - Strategies of Singular
+Section 2 - Dawn Finley - Strategies of multiple

 The third semester core studio continues the study of disciplinary concepts and techniques raised in the first year while introducing more complex issues related to program, form, and material.
 The studio investigates issues of public architecture through the design of a medium-scale public institutional building (library, courthouse, or other public building), and specifically examines the projective potentials of program and site in relation to form.
 The studio advances inventive, plausible building design strategies that exploit the operational and representational aspects of architecture.
 The studio will be taught as two separate sections, while sharing the resources of precedent research and seminars.
 Final projects in the sections will be differentiated by a clear organizational directive, program variations, and distinct site types.